AMoorer/andys-claude-skills/README.md

 **Option 2: Build from Source**
 1. Clone this repository or download the skill folder
-2. ZIP the skill folder (ensure folder structure: `skill-name/SKILL.md`)
+2. ZIP the skill folder (ensure SKILL.md is at root level of ZIP)
 3. Upload to Claude Desktop as above

 ### For Claude Code (CLI)